 This week, we’re joined again by rockstar Doctor Who blogger Johnny Spandrell, for just under an hour of conversation and fruitless dieting in a VR environment.
 It’s the start — and the end — of a beautiful friendship, in Forest of the Dead.

 Remember tourism?
-Sure, you would always end up on a crappy bus full of middle-class English tourists who wanted to kill you, and there was always the imminent threat of alien attack, but at least it got you out of the house.
+Sure, you would always end up on a crappy bus full of middle-class English holidaymakers who wanted to kill you, and there was always the imminent threat of alien attack, but at least it got you out of the house.
 Which is why this week we decided to catch up with Doctor Who YouTuber Josh Snares for a weekend getaway on the planet Midnight.

 This week, we’re joined by TV’s Joe Lidster, to discuss one of our favourite Doctor Who episodes while the world around us devolves into fascism and the universe collapses into nothingness.
 I guess that’s what happens when you fail to Turn Left.